 In addition, the teachpack re-exports the entire functionality of the drawing library; see §1.7 "Simple Drawing: "draw.rkt"" for documentation.

 1.9 Playing Hangman: "hangman-play.rkt"

 '''

 (require htdp/hangman-play)

+package: htdp-lib

 '''

 The teachpack implements the Hangman game so that students can play the game and get an understanding of what we expect from them.